 - Equity risk: The Group is subject to direct equity risk arising from changes in the market values of its equity securities portfolio.
-Our most material indirect equity risk exposures are to policyholder unit-linked funds, which are exposed to a fall in the value of the fund thereby reducing the fees we earn on those funds, and participating contracts, which are exposed to a fall in the value of the funds thereby increasing our costs for policyholder guarantees.
-We also have some equity exposures in shareholder funds through equities held to match inflation-linked liabilities. - Interest rate risk: Interest rate risk arises primarily from the Group's investments in long-term debt and fixed income securities and their movement relative to the value placed on the insurance liabilities.
+Our most material indirect equity risk exposures are to policyholder unit-linked funds, which are exposed to a fall in the value of the fund thereby reducing the fees we earn on those funds, and participating contracts, which are exposed to a fall in the value of the funds thereby increasing our costs for policyholder guarantees. - Interest rate risk: Interest rate risk arises primarily from the Group's investments in long-term debt and fixed income securities and their movement relative to the value placed on the insurance liabilities.
 A number of policyholder product features have an influence in the Group's interest rate risk.
 The major features include guaranteed surrender values, guaranteed annuity options, and minimum surrender and maturity values.
-Some of the Group's products, principally participating contracts, expose us to the risk that a change in the interest spread (the difference between the amounts that we are required to pay under the contracts and the investment income we are able to earn on the investments supporting our obligations under those contracts) will adversely impact profits.
-The Group is primarily exposed to this risk in the UK. - Other product lines of the Group, such as protection, are not significantly sensitive to interest rate or market movements.
-For unit-linked business, the shareholder margins emerging are typically a mixture of annual management fees and risk/expense charges.
-Risk and expense margins will be largely unaffected by low interest rates.
-Annual management fees may increase in the short-term as the move towards low interest rates increases the value of unit funds.
-However, in the medium term, unit funds will grow at a lower rate which will reduce fund charges.
-For the UK annuities business interest rate exposure is mitigated by closely matching the duration of liabilities with assets of the same duration. - Property price risk: The Group is subject to property price risk directly due to holdings of investment properties in a variety of locations worldwide and indirectly through investments in commercial and residential mortgages and mortgage backed securities. - Inflation risk: Inflation risk arises primarily from the Group's exposure to general insurance claims inflation, to inflation linked benefits within the defined benefit staff pension schemes and within the UK annuity portfolio and to expense inflation.
-Increases in long-term inflation expectations are closely linked to long-term interest rates and so are frequently considered with interest rate risk. - Foreign currency exchange risk: The Group has minimal exposure to currency risk from financial instruments held by business units in currencies other than their functional currencies, as nearly all such holdings are backing either unit-linked or with-profits contract liabilities or are hedged.
-The Group operates internationally and as a result is exposed to foreign currency exchange risk arising from fluctuations in exchange rates of various currencies.
-Approximately 21% of the Group's gross premium income from continuing operations arises in currencies other than sterling.
+The Group is primarily exposed to this risk in the UK.

+Other product lines of the Group, such as protection, are not significantly sensitive to interest rate or market movements.
+For unit-lines of the Group is primarily exposed to this risk in the UK.

+linked business, the shareholder margins emerging are typically a mixture of annual management fees and risk/expense charges.
+For the UK annuities business, interest rate exposure is mitigated by closely matching the duration of the liabilities with assets of the same duration.

+- Property price risk: The Group is subject to property price risk directly due to holdings of investment properties predominately in the UK and indirectly through investments in commercial and residential mortgages and mortgage backed securities. - Inflation risk: Inflation risk arises primarily from the Group's exposure to general insurance claims inflation, to inflation linked benefits within the defined benefit staff pension schemes and within the UK annuity portfolio and to expense inflation.
+Increases in long-term inflation expectations are closely linked to long-term interest rates and so are frequently considered with interest rate risk. - Foreign currency exchange risk: The Group is subject to currency risk from financial instruments held in currencies other than Sterling.
+Approximately 25% of the Group's gross premium income from continuing operations arises in currencies other than sterling.
 The Group's net assets are denominated in a variety of currencies, of which the largest are sterling, euro and Canadian dollars. - Derivatives risk: Derivatives are used by a number of the Group's business units.
 Derivatives are primarily used for efficient investment management, risk hedging purposes, or to structure specific retail savings products. - Correlation risk: The Group recognises that lapse behaviour and potential increases in consumer expectations are sensitive to and interdependent with market movements and interest rates.
 These interdependencies are taken into consideration in the Group internal model and in scenario analysis.